Do you want to learn to rank #1 for high-traffic keywords in any niche?

 Keep up the great work!

-If the publisher likes your content, they’ll include it in their next roundup:
+If the publisher likes your content, it will get featured in the next roundup:

-This got us some great contextual links on some high authority sites:
+This got us some great contextual links on high authority sites.

-This is the strategy where we got most of our links.
-It’s the one that really propelled the guide up to the top of the first page.
+This is the strategy where we got most of our initial links.

 (And it’s also how I built one of the best links I think I’ll ever build.)